-Over the last few years, HR practitioners are taking employee performance management to the next level by moving past simply automating appraisals to striving to implement all-out strategic Talent Management processes.
+Over the last few years, HR practitioners are taking employee performance management to the next level by moving from simply automating appraisals to striving to implement all-out strategic Talent Management processes.
 With this shift, the need for effective and correct rating scales has never been more important.
-Appraisal inaccuracies can snowball into larger problems when decision makers rely on the results for making other organizational and employee plans.
+Appraisal inaccuracies can snowball into larger problems when decision-makers rely on the results for making other organizational and employee plans.

 The traditional ‘Exceeds, Meets, Needs Improvement’ rating scale (and all its variations) places the reviewer in the position of ‘judge’.
 Our experience tells us that people are biased when handing out ratings and they tend to be more “nice” than “accurate”.
 This is reflected in the fact that when firms use these traditional rating scales, 90% (sometimes greater) end up in the Meets, Exceeds or Significantly Exceeds position.

 Fairness and standardization across the board simply cannot be achieved when different managers playing “judge” create an unequal playing field with no basis for comparison.
-This issue is compounded in today’s rapidly evolving Integrated Talent Management World because most talent management systems now use these ratings as the basis for crucial decision making processes such as; compensation management, succession planning, development plans, and most importantly – employee performance reporting.
-If the foundation of the results are rating scales and the ratings aren’t well thought-out, standard, or fair, then then the results also won’t be accurate, well-thought out, or fair.
+This issue is compounded in today’s rapidly evolving Integrated Talent Management World because most talent management systems now use these ratings as the basis for crucial decision-making processes such as; compensation management, succession planning, development plans, and most importantly – employee performance reporting.
+If the foundation of the results are rating scales and the ratings aren’t well-thought-out, standard, or fair, then the results also won’t be accurate, well-thought-out, or fair.
 It is like a jury deriving a verdict of ‘innocent’ based on incomplete evidence.

 How can these problems be avoided?
-Below are some examples of best-practice rating scales that will create a solid foundation from which you can be confident basing other decisions upon.
+Below are some examples of best-practice rating scales that will create a solid foundation from which you can be confident basing other decisions.

 Competency-Based Rating Scale